Check out our price breakdown of medical schools in the Czech Republic

 Submit a free application to hear more about your options in the Czech Republic and Europe via Medlink Students.

 Unfortunately, you can't.
 There is no graduate entry here.
-But you can contact our advisor for free to speak about your options in Ukraine, Poland and Georgia.
+But you can contact our advisor for free to speak about your options in Poland.

 Yes, there is.
 Charles University in Prague and Masaryk University offer a 5-month premedical programme.

 The tuition fees for medicine are around €12000 per year.

 Yes, the Czech Republic is a very good choice for those who wish to study medicine abroad.
 The tuition fees are more affordable than they are in many Western countres, such as the US or the UK, and the level of education is very high.

 Medical school in Czech Republic lasts 6 years, as it does everywhere.
 The first two years are theoretical, and mostly focused on pre-med subjects.
 The next two are clinical, and then an internship in the final year.